nguyenhoang711/varmq/docs/API_REFERENCE.md

   - Blocks until the job completes and returns the result and any error.

-- `WaitForError() error`

-  - Blocks until an error is received on the error channel.

 - `Errors() <-chan error`

   - Returns a channel that will receive the errors of the void group job.

-- `Results() chan Result[T]`
+- `Results() (<-chan Result[R], error)`
-  - Returns a channel that will receive the results of the group job.
+  - Returns a receive-only channel that will receive the results of the group job and an error if one occurred during channel creation.